 What happens if I leave the algae alone?

 Truthfully, algae will not structurally harm the surface of your siding.
 It can, however, leave stains behind that embed themselves into the siding even after being washed.
 When these stains embed into the siding, they become a part of your siding rather than a stain.
 Embedded stains can be very difficult, if not impossible, to remove without structurally or aesthetically damaging your siding.
 The best way to prevent this from happening is to frequently maintain your home.

 It is difficult to pinpoint the point of origin of airborne algae as it varies from region to region.
 One cause of algal blooms in Lake Erie, for example, is sewage and agricultural runoff washing into the lake and forming this buildup.
 While algae blooms happen naturally, this pollution allows the algae to feed and grow.
 Once that alga is airborne, it can attach to dirt on siding and surfaces to feed on.

-Where is green stuff typically found on a home?
+Where is green stuff found on a home?

 How do I keep algae off my siding for good?

-The best way to keep your siding protected from algae growth is to get it washed on a yearly basis.
+Professionally washing your siding on an annual basis is the best way to keep it protected from algae growth.
 Leaving algae on the home can cause the stains to embed themselves, and the algae will make its way back over time after an initial wash.
 By having the house washed annually, you will be able to keep your largest investment looking great and protected from algae growth.

 Algae removal and preventative maintenance are synonymous with Perfect Power Wash.
-We have been helping homeowners and business owners throughout Northeast Ohio keep their properties clean for the past 20 years.
+Our team of professionals has been helping homeowners and business owners keep their properties clean for over 20 years.
 Whether it is algae, mold, mildew, or any general surface contaminant, our soft wash process coupled with specialized cleansers is designed specifically to kill these on-site.
 If you would like to learn more, read all about our house wash, roof treatment, and our other power washing services.
-If you would like a free estimate, simply click the button below!
+If you would like a free estimate, simply click here.